After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

   - Note 1: Password **must** be in alphanumeric characters.
 No special characters.

-  - Note 2: You can leave it as empty quotes (`""`) if an account already exists.
+  - Note 2: You can leave it as empty quotes (`""`) if the account already exists.

 - `domain`: Domain name for the Cloudbox server.
 If you don't have one, see [[Prerequisites| Basics: Prerequisites#3-domain-name]].

-- `email`: Your e-mail address.
+- `email`: E-mail address.

-  - This email will be used to register the Let's Encrypt SSL certifications.
-You will get certification expiration notices to this e-mail address.
+  - This email will be used to register the Let's Encrypt SSL certificates and where you will receive certificate expiration notices.

-  - This email is also used for Cloudflare authentication (i.e. use this email in your Cloudflare account).
+  - This email is also used for Cloudflare authentication (i.e. use this email for your Cloudflare account).

 - `cloudflare_api_token`: By filling this out, you will allow Cloudbox to register the subdomains to Cloudflare DNS on your behalf, automatically.
 By leaving it blank, all Cloudflare related functions will be ignored.